ehsan-amani/cfdmfFTFoam/README.md

  This package includes

- 1- "doxygen.tar.xz" : A detailed doxygen manual containing the structure of the library, classes, files, etc.
+ 1- "doxygen" : A detailed doxygen manual containing the structure of the library, classes, files, etc.

- 2- "src.tar.xz" : The main library
+ 2- "src" : The main library

- 3- "solvers.tar.xz" : The main solver
+ 3- "solvers" : The main solver

- 4- "tutorials.tar.xz" : Tutorials, examples, and benchmarks (see the manuscript for the problem definitions)
+ 4- "tutorials" : Tutorials, examples, and benchmarks (see the manuscript for the problem definitions)

 ------------------------------------------------------------------------------------
 # Installation: